savannahostrowski/pycon-2023/README.md

 > `azure.yaml` - an `azd` specific file that defines application metadata (e.g. languages, hosts, paths to code needed to build the app)

-### Exploring resources using the Azure Tools extension pack for VS Code/Codespaces
+### Exploring resources using the Azure Tools extension pack for VS Code
 Because the devcontainer configuration for the template specified to install the [Azure Tools extension pack for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-node-azure-pack), we can also see what resources and services were created after running `azd up` in an application view.

 1. Click on the Azure icon in the siderail.